VangNINA/test/README.txt

 Roald

-This is edited in the Demo branch
+This is edited in the Demo branch for the second time around!

+Løk